FusionAuth/fusionauth-site/astro/src/content/articles/gaming-entertainment/oauth-device-grant-gaming.md

 ---
-title: How the OAuth Device Authorization grant Can Make Your Users’ Lives Easier
+title: How The OAuth Device Authorization Grant Can Make Your Users’ Lives Easier
 description: The OAuth Device Authorization grant enables game users to authenticate using a device where they may already be authenticated, or which may have a far superior input user experience.
 author: Success Ologunsua
 section: Gaming & Entertainment